 Glyphosate has been shown to devastate the population of good bacteria in the gut of animals studied and if this is also true in humans could have an effect on how well we absorb nutrients from our food, how well we digest proteins and ultimately how easy it is to maintain a healthy weight.
 This may be one factor behind the results seen in recent studies into GMOs and weight gain.

 In 2014 German researchers took urine samples from livestock and humans.
 Amongst the humans, glyphosate levels were significantly higher in those who ate a largely conventional diet compared to those who ate an organic diet.
-The researchers also grouped their findings according to the health of the humans –those who were chronically ill had significantly higher glyphosate residues in their urine.
+The researchers also grouped their findings according to the health of the humans – those who were chronically ill had significantly higher glyphosate residues in their urine

 In a study of Ontario farming populations, exposure to glyphosate nearly doubled the risk of late miscarriages.
 In addition, the ethoxylated surfactant in the Roundup formulation doubled the toxic effect of the glyphosate.
-The excipient, along with the glyphosate, ends up in our food and our animal feed.
+The surfactant, along with the glyphosate, ends up in our food and our animal feed.
 Which means it ends up in us too.

 Unfortunately, no study has yet shown how much of these ‘inactive’ ingredients we also consume when we eat conventionally grown produce and animal products.

 These are just the headlines of the health damage associated with glyphosate but they are serious enough that many GMO campaigns and campaigners feel they can’t fully discuss GMOs fully without also discussing pesticides.